buttreygoodness/mtheme/README.md

 `![COVER_IMAGE]`

-And uploading an image to that placeholder location from within Ghost.
+...and uploading an image to that placeholder location from within Ghost.

 All other photos in the post are treated as regular photos.